Research Methods in Health Sciences H (11690.1)

-Student projects will often utilise space and equipment at the University of Canberra or partner organisation.
+Student projects will often utilise space and equipment at the University of Canberra or partner organisations.
 Use of this space and equipment is generally subject to training and approval such as familiarity with occupational health and safety issues.
-Students should check with relevant staff if this applies to them and undergo appropriate process.
+Students should check with relevant staff if this applies to them and undergo the appropriate process.

 Required IT skills